-A failed open door policy: You may think because "my door is always open" that you'll hear everything you need to from your team, but that rarely works.
+- A failed open-door policy: You may think because "my door is always open" that you'll hear everything you need to from your team, but that rarely works.
 Ed Catmull of Pixar (pictured above) learned this the hard way.
 Your team may be afraid you're busy, doesn't see you in there often due to meetings, or can't even see your door (because they're elsewhere or remote).
-One on one meetings ensure you have a clear path to problems, needs, and the pulse of your team.
+One on one meetings ensure you have a clear path to understanding problems, needs, and the pulse of your team.

-Turn around underperformers: Turning around people checked out or underperforming takes work.
+- Turn around underperformers: Turning around people checked out or underperforming takes work.
 They do not magically get better.
 One on ones are a great way to roll up your sleeves and make sure you give them the attention needed to improve their performance or manage them out of the organization with proof to HR you really tried.

 1) Choose the right frequency for each person on your team.

-Everyone on your team needs to have a one on one meeting with the person they report to.
+Everyone on your team needs and deserves to have a one on one meeting with the person they report to.
 This includes new staff, veteran staff, managers, and interns.
 The topics you discuss may change, but setting aside time for each team member is crucial.

 - Size of your team: If you manage more than 5 people, it can be hard to have one on one meetings with everyone, every week.
-The larger your team, the less frequent you may be able to meet, but realize there will be more ground to cover each time, so budget accordingly (i.e.- schedule an hour).
+The larger your team, the less frequently you may be able to meet, but realize there will be more ground to cover each time, so budget accordingly (i.e.- schedule an hour).

 - Their Task Relevant Maturity: This is the most important factor.
-If someone is new in a role, or has a new responsibility, they need more help, coaching, and guidance.
+If someone is new in a role or has a new responsibility, they need more help, coaching, and guidance.
 Make time to meet with those on your team that are newly hired, recently promoted, or placed in a new role, every week or two ideally, even if everyone else has monthly one on one meetings.
 Change the frequency for each person as their roles and comfort-levels change.

-- Your Task Relevant Maturity: If you have never done a role that is now reporting to you, you need to be more hands on, too.
+- Your Task Relevant Maturity: If you have never done a role that is now reporting to you, you need to be more hands-on, too.
 This gives you a chance to better understand what they do, drivers for success, and get comfortable with their work.
-In this case in particular, you should bring a lot of questions to the meetings so they can teach you a few things.
+In this case, in particular, you should bring a lot of questions to the meetings so they can teach you a few things.

 - Your Schedule: If you travel a lot, are in tons of other meetings, or have other responsibilities making scheduling hard, look to meet for longer periods of time when you do meet.
 You should, at a minimum, be meeting with everyone once a month (once a quarter is pointless).
-Otherwise, you may get blindsided by a departure, or a problem that grew too big.
+Otherwise, you may get blindsided by a departure or a problem that grew too big.